 Any missing projects or website parts that are not done yet?
 Just iterate later on after going live.
 This will allow you to take steps forward and optimize each time you work on it.
 And you can work on it whenever you want and feel good about it.
 No stress.

 Aiming for perfectionism is a very good mindset.
 On the other side, working until 100% perfectionism can also be bad.
 You might had this experience already.
-Putting right imperfections over and over again, which ends in stress because it's paralyzing everything else.
-It takes a lot of time to make something perfect, which restricts you from working on other things.
+Putting right imperfections over and over again, ends in stress because it’s paralyzing everything else.
+Making something perfect takes a lot of time, which restricts you from working on other things.
 Less time ends up in less efficiency, profit, and reliability.

 There was a time, I used to create about 30 portfolio design versions because I wasn’t happy with it anymore a few weeks later.
 Some of them have been already developed.
 But I started from scratch again and again.
 Exactly that kept me away from launching it.
 Commit to the one you like and stick with it until it’s completely done.
 Set yourself a challenging deadline for your final design.
 And after that, another one for putting it online.
 That helps you massively with your productivity.
 Btw, this mindset also helps a lot with all other projects.
 Check out this article to find out more.